NCAR/climate-primer-water/doc/ch5_attribution.rst

     - Global average temperature has been warming and will continue to warm through the 21st century

-    - Short-term natural cycles of increased warming interspersed with cooling (or slower warming) will be superimposed on the overall long-term warming
+    - Short-term natural cycles of increased warming interspersed with cooling (or slower warming) will be superimposed on overall long-term warming

     - Average snow cover and snowpack in the United States is likely to decrease through the 21st century

     - Precipitation extremes (wet and dry) are likely to continue increasing through the 21st century, with some regional trends toward either more wet or more dry

-    These climate trends have, and will continue to have, impacts on water resources
+    These climate trends have, and will continue to have, impacts on water resources.

-The need for understanding the influence of climate change on the U.S. water sector, its impacts, and need for informed decision-making across the U.S. is highlighted in The Fifth National Climate Assessment (NCA5;
+The need for understanding the influence of climate change on the U.S. water sector, its impacts, and imperative for informed decision-making across the U.S. is highlighted in The Fifth National Climate Assessment (NCA5;
 https://nca2023.globalchange.gov/; see Chapter 2 for more in-depth discussion) produced by the U.S. Global Change Research Program, with